arcavios/scooze/README.md

 Nope!
 You can use most of scooze's functionality without using a database at all.

+#### TODO: More FAQs

 ## Contributing

 If you find a bug 🐛, please open a [bug report](https://github.com/arcavios/scooze/issues/new?assignees=&labels=bug&template=bug_report.md&title=).
 If you have an idea for an improvement or new feature 🚀, please open a [feature request](https://github.com/arcavios/scooze/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=).
+If it is a security vulnerability, **DO NOT** create an issue.
+Please reach out to one of the team members directly.

 ---